-- Add Widgets to Your iPhone Home Screen
+- Add widgets to your iPhone Home Screen

-- Change App Icons
+- Change app icons

 - Use Back Tap for quick actions in iOS 14

-- Use Smart Stack
+- Use Smart Stack on iPhone

-- Security Recommendations
+- Security recommendations

 - Hide Precise Location